jimconner/NodeMCU-Dual-Pulse-Weld-Timer/README.md

 # NodeMCU-Dual-Pulse-Weld-Timer
 Code for NodeMCU based double-pulse battery tab welder

+This is the code to go along with the video about the project at https://www.youtube.com/edit?o=U&video_id=5kWRZHLDFLo

 This code is most horrendous
 I don't know LUA and I was too lazy to find out